All Episodes

 The hypocrisy is amazing.

-They say go have it also.
+They say, go have it also.

-Here's Palin, who has kids, has a down syndrome baby, goes to work, and she gets crucified for it.
+Here's Palin, who has kids, has a Down syndrome baby, goes to work, and she gets crucified for it.

-And then last night Hillary Clinton rips on Ann Romney for not working when she has five kids.
+And then last night, Hillary Clinton rips on Ann Romney for not working when she has five kids.

-So can like Michelle Malkin says today in her column, conservative women are not allowed in the sorority.
+So like Michelle Malkin says today in her column, conservative women are not allowed in the sorority.

 And no matter what you do, it's wrong.